RedBirdOBX/City-Info-API-Demo/README.md

 ### Get All Cities
 `https://city-info-api-demo.azurewebsites.net/api/cities`
 `GET`
-This resource with return a collection of all cities and their associated points of interest.
+This resource with return a collection of all cities but does not show you their associated points of interest.

 ### Get City By Id
 `http://city-info-api-demo.azurewebsites.net/api/cities/{cityId}`